CandyScull84/Alexandras-webshop/README.md

-# Welcome to Alexandras-webshop Baking Dream #
+# Welcome to Alexandras-webshop Baking Dreams #

-This project is a simple web-based e-commerce application for a kitchen accessories shop, built with React as a schoolproject.
-Users can view a list of products, see details about individual products, add items to their cart, and proceed with an order.
+This project is a simple web-based e-commerce application for a kitchenaccessories shop, built with React as a schoolproject.
+Users may view a list of products, see details about individual products, add items to their cart, and proceed with an order.
 The application is structured with components for easy navigation and a responsive layout.

 ## Table of Contents
 - [Demo](#demo)